Atom1337/Auth-Joiner/README.md

 python joiner.py or run start.bat file

 # Usage
-paste your auths in stock.txt.\n replace "your_ltc_addy" with your actual litecoin address.\n enter your bot details after running the bot.\n type .join [guild id] [start from] [amouht]
+paste your auths in stock.txt. replace "your_ltc_addy" with your actual litecoin address. enter your bot details after running the bot. type .join [guild id] [start from] [amount]

 # MADE BY AI~ATOM.
 purely made in python , leave a star before using.